openpheme/openpheme.org/concepts.markdown

 In each of these examples, it becomes evident that the act of uttering the sentence, when appropriately situated within the relevant context, extends beyond the boundaries of description.
 Rather, it constitutes the very act being performed, and the truth value of the utterance becomes irrelevant.

 Understanding and appreciating the performative dimensions of language in conversation enables us to grasp the intricacies of communication beyond the mere exchange of factual information.
 By recognizing and accommodating the diverse functions of speech acts within a conversational system, we can design more nuanced and effective interactive experiences.

 ## Intent
-The core concept of a Speech Act revolves around the notion of an intent.
-An intent represents the communicative intention of a user that is conveyed through an utterance.
+The core concept of a Speech Act revolves around the notion of an **intent**.
+An intent represents the actual communicative intention of a user that is conveyed through an utterance.
+From a linguistic prospective this corresponds to [illocutionary](https://en.wikipedia.org/wiki/Illocutionary_act) acts.
+We keep "intent" naming because this term is become used and more user friendly.
 It serves as the central building block for understanding and interpreting human language in conversational systems.

 A Speech Act design can be likened to an application programming interface (API), which functions as a contract between a client and a server.
 Just as an API adheres to a formal definition and must be evaluated during compile time, a speech act should also respect the specified contract.
 Like an API, a speech act can have both a happy flow and various sad flows, depending on the context in which it operates during runtime.